singaporetech/immersification-demoConstruct/index.md

 This work is funded by by the National Research Foundation, Singapore and Infocomm Media Development Authority under its Future Communications Research & Development Programme.

-This is a joint project inconjnuction with the SIT's Future Communication Translation Lab (FCTLabs).
+This is a joint project in conjunction with the SIT's Future Communication Translation Lab (FCTLabs).